 While you’re here, check out these related articles: A Surprise Bison Encounter in Yellowstone and 5 Places We Found Solitude in the Overwhelming Crowds in Yellowstone

 #4 Cruise the Yellowstone Bike Trails

 It’s so easy to rent a bicycle at Old Faithful Snow Lodge.
 Follow the Yellowstone bike trails along the Lower Geyser Basin to see several of the park’s favorites like Castle Geyser, Grotto Geyser, and Morning Glory Pool.
 Bicycling in Yellowstone is a great family activity that let’s you get close to many interesting geysers.

 Park Rangers are passionate about their job so stopping for a Ranger Program is always a treat.
 There are usually ½ dozen different programs that start near the Yellowstone Visitor Center.
 Learn more about the wildlife in the park, participate in hands on science activities or take a walk with a ranger as she explains the amazing geysers.

 To include a Ranger Program on your list of things to do in Yellowstone make sure check the current listing of schedules on the NPS website.

 There are 6 opportunities in the Old Faithful Area to find a perfect souvenir or grab a snack.
 Most interesting is the Old Faithful Lower Basin General Store.
 It was built in 1897 and much of the original burlwood is still in place.

-In addition to shopping there are ample places to grab a quick snack or a meal in this area.
+In addition to shopping, there are ample places to grab a quick snack or a meal in this area.
 After watching Old Faithful’s amazing show, we popped into the Old Faithful Lodge for an ice cream cone.
-The lodge sits on the opposite the Old Faithful Inn with great views of the popular geyser.
+The lodge sits opposite the Old Faithful Inn with great views of the popular geyser.